donchev7/site/content/post/2022/2022-10-21-State-machine-using-mongodb-changestreams.md

 I worked on a project where we needed to implement a process that spans multiple days.
 The process is dependent on the internet connectivity of our customers IoT device.

-Usually I would go for something like [temperol.io](https://temporal.io/), Azure Durable Entites or AWS Step Functions.
-But incorperating new infrastructure is always a challenge and the project wanted to keep the infrastructure as simple as possible.
+Usually I would go for something like [temporal.io](https://temporal.io/), Azure Durable Entities or AWS Step Functions.
+But incorporating new infrastructure is always a challenge and the project wanted to keep the infrastructure as simple as possible.
 Meaning re-using existing infrastructure.

-That narrowed the options down to kubernetes and MongoDB =)
+That narrowed the options down to Kubernetes and MongoDB =)

-## Bulding a state machine with MongoDB and kubernetes
+## Building a state machine with MongoDB and Kubernetes

-In this post I will show how to build a state machine using [MongoDB changestreams](https://docs.mongodb.com/manual/changeStreams/) and kubernetes.
+In this post I will show how to build a state machine using [MongoDB changestreams](https://docs.mongodb.com/manual/changeStreams/) and Kubernetes.
 The state machine will be used to track the progress of a process that spans multiple days.

 **Each state** is represented as a column in a single document.
 The document is updated by the state machine when the process moves to the next state.

-**Each state** in the state machine is implemented as a kubernetes **statefulset**.
+**Each state** in the state machine is implemented as a Kubernetes **statefulset**.
 Why statefulset?
 Because we need to store a [resume token](https://www.mongodb.com/docs/manual/changeStreams/#std-label-change-stream-resume-token) in a durable place.
 The resume token is used to resume the changestream when the statefulset is restarted (update or crash).

 ## Process manager